epfl-ml4ed/evaluating-explainers/README.md

 # evaluating-explainers

-This repository is the official implementation of the EDM 2022 Paper entitled "Evaluating the Explainers: A Comparison of Explainability Techniques for Black-Box Success Prediction in MOOCs" written by [Vinitra Swamy](http://github.com/vinitra), Bahar Radhmehr, Natasa Krco, [Mirko Marras](https://www.mirkomarras.com/), and [Tanja Käser](https://people.epfl.ch/tanja.kaeser/?lang=en).
+This repository is the official implementation of the EDM 2022 Paper entitled "Evaluating the Explainers: A Comparison of Explainability Techniques for Black-Box Success Prediction in MOOCs" written by [Vinitra Swamy](http://github.com/vinitra), Bahar Radmehr, Natasa Krco, [Mirko Marras](https://www.mirkomarras.com/), and [Tanja Käser](https://people.epfl.ch/tanja.kaeser/?lang=en).

 Experiments are located in `scripts/`, corresponding directly to the experimental methodology mentioned in the paper.